NattyNarwhal/wmx/README.md

 out of the box on most OSes, but should be tweaked if you're not running a typical Linux system.
 After that, you should be able to simply run make.

+## Remote

+As of May 2014, wmx supports the ability to be controlled remotely.
+A `wmxc` program is included to make it easier for scripts and other usage.

 ## xterm

 Some versions of xterm and rxvt run badly with wmx.
 If you use xterm